devshittu/receeve-frontend-challenge/README.md

 > https://devshittu.github.io/receeve-frontend-challenge

-It's  quite unfortunate that the data (restful points) is not loading as it should.
+It's  quite unfortunate that the data (restful points) is not loading in production (Github Pages) as it should.